Robin Bourne-Taylor: International rowing

 Having won a silver medal at the 1999 World Rowing Junior Championships, Bourne-Taylor won his first senior international vest in 2002.
 He sat in the seven seat of the Great Britain Eight, which made the final of the World Rowing Championships in Seville.
 He occupied the same seat a year later when the Eight won a bronze medal at the championships in Milan.

-Following this success, Robin decided that training for the Olympics and finishing his engineering degree were incompatible.
+Following this success, Bourne-Taylor decided that training for the Olympics and finishing his engineering degree were incompatible.
 He took a year off from his studies at Oxford, and trained with the Leander Club in Henley-on-Thames.
 The buildup to the Olympics for the GB Men's Rowing Squad was somewhat disrupted due to illness, injury and variable form.
 Illness to the Eight's stroke – Thomas James – the night before their Heat in the Olympic competition was a particular blow, and while James returned for the repechage, the crew failed to make the final.

 Bourne-Taylor did not represent Great Britain in 2005 and 2006, choosing to concentrate on finishing his degree and dedicate himself to a career in the British Army.
 He returned to the international scene in 2007, rejoining the Eight, sitting in the seven seat, and winning a bronze medal at the world championships in Munich.
 Bourne-Taylor then spent most of 2008 in the Eight.
 However, late changes saw him move into the Coxless Pair with Tom Solesbury.
 The pair had only a few weeks to train together, and finished a disappointing 13th at the Olympics in Beijing.